 Book Review: Italian Wine Unplugged, Grape by Grape

-Italian Wine Unplugged brings something genuinely new and refreshing to wine books.
+Italian Wine Unplugged brings something genuinely new.
 In this review, I’ll explain why.

 For me, Italian wines are a treasure trove of history, culture, food, language, colour, scents and flavours.
 There’s no denying that Italy makes great wines; in every region, in every possible style and at every price point.

 Italian wine – elegant chaos

 The trouble is, Italian wine may be exciting, but it’s utterly chaotic.
 Perhaps this reflects that essential part of the Italian psyche.
 Simultaneously sublime yet exasperating, fascinating but baffling, rewarding but complicated.
 Consider this; there are twenty Italian regions.
 Each is distinctive, from the Alps almost to Africa.
 There’s a myriad of soils, climates and styles.

 Wine is everywhere in Italy, from humble to iconic.
 It ranges from simple table wine up through the geographical classifications of DOC, DOCG and IGT.
 Last time I counted there were 74 DOCG, 329 DOC and hundreds more IGTs.
 Some are famous; many are obscure, all are different.
 New ones appear; others fall dormant, many of them overlap!
 Then add words like Classico, Riserva, Superiore, Passito, Frizzante, and Spumante to Rosso, Bianco and Rosato!

 Phew!
 Now it’s time for all the different grape varieties and blending!
 As well as the international grapes, Italy has hundreds of unique grape varieties to call its own.
 There are officially 590, with more to come.
 It’s an incredible heritage.

 The challenge: making sense of Italian wine

 Attempting to make sense of Italian wine is something I love.
 But not surprisingly, it deters many wine lovers.
 There are far more comprehensible wine countries to turn to.

 About the editor